Uber grants U.K. drivers ‘worker’ status, entitling them to the minimum wage, company announces

 The announcement comes nearly a month after Britain’s Supreme Court ruled that drivers are “workers” from the moment they log on to the app until they log off, and are entitled to protections including holiday pay and a pension, along with the wage floor.

 In a regulatory filing from chief executive Dara Khosrowshahi, and an accompanying news release, Uber said it would begin treating drivers as workers from Wednesday onward.
-The company would pay workers at least Britain’s National Living Wage from the time they accept a trip request onward, and before expenses, Uber said.
+The company would pay workers at least Britain’s national living wage from the time they accept a trip request onward, and before expenses, Uber said.
 Drivers will also receive holiday pay “based on 12.07% of their earnings,” paid out every two weeks, and will be enrolled in a pension plan.

 Uber has previously eschewed the traditional employer-worker relationship around the world.
 “Worker” is a unique status in the United Kingdom that is not the same as an employee but entitles recipients to a wage floor and certain benefits.
 Uber has come under criticism in the country for its treatment of workers, who are often left to rely on the social safety net because the company does not cover what critics see as basic worker costs.